LWVPullman/LeagueWebsite/README.md

 ## Things to do for anyone:
 1. ~~PDF’s from observer corp~~
-2. write into the readme, what photos are
+2. write into the readme, what photos are (Bobbie)
 3. Advocacy?
-Where is it?
+(Paul)
 4. Bring in events information into the docs/_posts area.
+(Carolyn)